How Do Real Estate Agents in NYC Make Their Money?

 So how exactly do NYC agents make their money?

-Most Agents Aren’t Getting Rich
+Most Agents Aren’t Getting Rich But Some Are

-Some agents do make a great living, but the majority of agents are barely scraping by.
 In fact, roughly 70% of new agents will leave the industry by the end of their first year.

 Most NYC real estate agents are independent contractors.